Tensor-based quantum phase difference estimation for large-scale demonstration: Introduction

 In this work, we propose a gate-efficient, QPE-type energy estimation algorithm.
 Our algorithm is based on the quantum phase difference estimation (QPDE)~\cite{Sugisaki2021-gg}, a variant of QPE.
-QPDE can also compute FCI energy~\cite{Sugisaki2021-nk} but primarily targets the energy gap between states (e.g., ground and excited states).
-See Methods~\ref{sec: Procedure of the algorithm} for details.
+QPDE can also compute FCI energy~\cite{Sugisaki2021-nk} but primarily targets the energy gap between states (e.g., ground and excited states)~\cite{Matsuzaki2020-nx, Sugisaki2021-gg, Russo2021-va}.
+See Supporting Information~\ref{sec: Procedure of the algorithm} for details.
 The important feature of QPDE is an avoidance of costly controlled-$U_{\mathrm{Trot}}$ operations.
-Instead, as shown in Fig.~\ref{fig: Overview_3column.pdf}(b), it applies controlled operations to $U_{\mathrm{g}}$ and $U_{\mathrm{ex}}$ for preparing superpositions of ground and excited states.
-Our algorithm is a gate-efficient realization of QPDE; specifically, we classically prepare compressed versions of $U_{\mathrm{Trot}}$ as well as the controlled-$U_{\mathrm{g}}$ and $U_{\mathrm{ex}}$ as tensor networks, particularly matrix product operators (MPOs)~\cite{Anselme_Martin2024-dw,Rudolph2022-ol,Ran2020-li,Dborin2022-mh,Dborin2022-sx,Causer2024-wd,Lin2021-km,Shirakawa2021-xp, Mc_Keever2023-bu, Mc_Keever2024-ji}.
+Instead, as shown in Fig.~\ref{fig: Overview_3column.pdf}(b), it applies controlled operations to $U_{\mathrm{g}}$ and $U_{\mathrm{ex}}$ for preparing superpositions of ground and excited states, where $U_{\mathrm{g}}$ and $U_{\mathrm{ex}}$ are gates for approximate ground and excited state preparations, respectively.
+Our algorithm is a gate-efficient realization of QPDE; specifically, we classically prepare compressed versions of $U_{\mathrm{Trot}}$ as well as the controlled-$U_{\mathrm{g}}$ and $U_{\mathrm{ex}}$ as tensor networks, particularly matrix product operators (MPOs)~\cite{Rudolph2022-ol,Ran2020-li, Lin2021-km,Dborin2022-mh,Dborin2022-sx,Mc_Keever2023-bu,Anselme_Martin2024-dw,Causer2024-wd,Shirakawa2024-yi, Mc_Keever2024-ji}.
 These classically prepared operators are realized on a quantum circuit shown in Fig.~\ref{fig: Overview_3column.pdf}(c).
 The proposed algorithm offers four main advantages.
 First, the resulting MPO-based circuits are constructed with nearest-neighbor gates in a brick-wall layout, facilitating parallelization without swaps.
 Second, the MPO can be efficiently prepared on classical computers and implemented on a quantum circuit, meaning that our algorithm does not suffer from a large amount of quantum-classical communication as in the variational quantum eigensolver~\cite{Peruzzo2014-kp}.
 Third, because the initial superposition state is efficiently prepared as a matrix product state (MPS), the corresponding state preparation gate can be well approximated by an MPO.
 Finally, depolarizing noise effects are exponentially suppressed with respect to the number of qubits.
-The theoretical details can be seen in Methods~\ref{sec: Unitary compression} for the first three points and Supplementary information~\ref{sec: Error analysis for the algorithm} for the final point.
+The theoretical details can be seen in Supporting Information~\ref{sec: Unitary compression} for the first three points and Supporting Information~\ref{sec: Error analysis for the algorithm} for the final point.